 Having instant search makes the customer journey easier, which increases the chance they’ll buy from you.
 Streamlining the journey customers take on your website has been proven to increase conversion rates by making sites more user-friendly.

-Visitors to your site expect to be able to reach the checkout in as few clicks as possible.
-Ideally, they should be able to go from your landing page to the checkout in three clicks or less.
-This means you need to give them what they’re looking for straight away and if you don’t have the product, then show no search result suggestions to lead them to similar ones.
+Three clicks or less.
+This means you need to give them what they’re looking for straight away and if you don’t have the product, then show no search results suggestions to lead them to similar ones.
 People aren’t going to dig through your store looking for a product they don’t even know you have.

 Include product photos and price in search